Even smart phones get confused

 I kept this pattern of usage for another week and it continues to be around 60% by bedtime so I'm convinced that the primary problem with my phone "running out of battery" by lunchtime was just calibration.

 I've not played any games on the phone during this testing.
-I know games are pretty hard on battery, so I plan to resume some normal game playing in a few days and then compare results.
+I know games are pretty hard on the battery, so I plan to resume some normal gaming on the phone in a few days and then compare the results.

 Two month update; battery life has seemed pretty okay since the re-calibration.
 I typically see 45-50% by bedtime now after normal usage of the phone during the day.
 Some days more, some days less, depending on how I've used the phone that day, but this is a vast improvement over seeing 60% at lunchtime.